stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install Python on your development systems, so that you can switch between different versions of Python for your projects.
 This enables you to upgrade each project to a new version of Python without interfering with other tools and projects that use Python.

-To deploy a Python application, package it in a format that enables you to include a copy of Python with the application.
-This ensures that your code runs with the expected versions of Python and other dependencies.
-In most cases, use container images, which can be run by Podman, Kubernetes and Docker.
-Consider using [PyInstaller](https://pyinstaller.org/) to package Python command-line and desktop applications into files that users can run on their own systems.
+Alternatively, consider using [Development Containers](https://containers.dev/), which enable you to define an isolated environment for a software project.
+This also ensure that you can use a separate version of Python for each project.

+Avoid installing Python with tools that limit you to a single version of Python.

 ### Use The Most Recent Version of Python That You Can

 For new projects, choose the most recent stable version of Python 3.
 This ensures that you have the latest security fixes, as well as the fastest performance.

-Try to update projects to new versions of Python as they are released.
+For existing projects, upgrade them as new Python versions are released.
 The Python development team usually support each version for five years, but some Python libraries may only support each version of Python for a shorter period of time.
+If you use tools that support multiple versions of Python and automated testing, you can test your projects on new Python versions with little risk.

 Avoid using Python 2.
-It is not supported by the Python development team.
-The current versions of many libraries are not compatible with Python 2.
+It is not supported by the Python development team or by the developers of most popular Python libraries.

-### Use pipx To Install Python Applications
+### Use pipx To Install Developer Applications

-Use [pipx](https://github.com/pypa/pipx) to install Python applications from the Python Packaging Index, rather than _pip_.
+Use [pipx](https://github.com/pypa/pipx) to install Python applications on to development systems, rather than _pip_.
 This ensures that each application has the correct libraries.
 Unlike _pip_, _pipx_ automatically installs the libraries for each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).

 The Python Packaging Authority maintain _pipx_, but it is not included with Python.
 You can install _pipx_ with Homebrew, or with your system package manager on Linux.